 - Coffee Cup Reports – A simple scorecard of end-of-day and end-of-shift performance by job, which has become a critical communication vehicle to upper management on the previous day’s work output.
 The Datanomix system emails these scorecard summaries each morning to a configurable distribution list.
 Rather than walking the floor before each morning’s production meeting, all of the information on part counts, cycle times, alarm frequency, and general Datanomix factor (production score) by job is waiting in their inboxes at 6 AM.
 It was enough information for a complete production meeting and the list of work items to resolve for the upcoming workday.

-- Quote Calibration – A popular report that provides true machining cost data based on Datanomix’s production benchmarks.
-Jesse uses this information to understand how current performance benchmarks map to his cell’s profitability goals on a per part # basis.
-Engineering and continuous improvement effort is applied when benchmarks are higher than desired.
-Training efforts are applied when benchmarks are good, but performance is variable.
+- Quote Calibration – A popular report that provides true machining cost data based on Datanomix’s production capability.
+Jesse uses this information to understand how current performance capability map to his cell’s profitability goals on a per part # basis.
+Engineering and continuous improvement effort is applied when capabilities are higher than desired.
+Training efforts are applied when capabilities are good, but performance is variable.
 Most importantly, management can use this data to foster a clear connection between business performance goals, part performance, and shop floor improvement initiatives.

 With the Eptam Northfield facility now connected and able to visualize data, the production staff has complete clarity on the performance of the day in progress, on obstacles standing in the way of greater output, on where to dispatch key personnel to keep the day trending positively, and how to turn threats to productivity into training and continuous improvement actions.
 Datanomix has become ingrained into morning production meetings, and daily Gemba walks.
 Every feature of Datanomix is turnkey, delivering value right out of the box.
 For a fraction of the cost of a new employee, Eptam has a system that understands every job on every machine, answers critical production questions in seconds, delivers reports automatically, and provides deeper insights and trends in a few simple clicks.
 Eptam has a remarkable facility, impressive people, and a culture of serious commitment to quality and improvement.